 Guess what… yes, this is rice!
 Fried rice, actually (Nasi means rice and goreng fried).
 It is simple, but you can find Nasi goreng almost everywhere in the country.
 It is usually cooked with an egg and some herbs (and you can also add chicken).

-It is like a salad (a spicy one, unless you ask it withou chilli), some row vegetables like cucumber and soya sprouts mixed with a delicious peanut sauce.
+It is like a salad (a spicy one, unless you ask it without chili), some raw vegetables like cucumber and soy sprouts mixed with a delicious peanut sauce.
 They add to the meal some chips (called krupuk).

 Bakso is the name that they use for meatballs.
 They usually eat it with noodles (I said already that rice is the most common thing in Indonesia, right?
 Well, noodles would be the second).

-Bubur would be translate as porridge (in fact, you can easily find bubur ayam, wich is porridge with chicken).
+Bubur would be translated as porridge (in fact, you can easily find bubur Ayam, wich is porridge with chicken).
 But this kind of porridge is the typical one from Manado in Sulawesi.
 If you go there, it is completely worth it to try it!